CRM strategy: Build one in 8 steps for sales & loyalty

 • Some people may not be ready to buy your product, but they'll have relevant questions you can answer.

-• Others may want to know more about the differences between products, which means they’re further along in their sales journey and are closer to making a purchase.
+• Others may want to know more about the differences between products, indicating they're further along in their sales journey and closer to making a purchase.

 Example 2: Loyalty and rewards programs